Wanderzest

 • Egg whites: I recommend using a hand mixer to whip the egg whites until stiff peaks form.
 You want the egg whites to be light and fluffy.

-• Cream of tartar: Cream of tartar helps egg whites reach their full volume and it stabilizes them (fluffier pancakes!)
+• Cream of tartar: Cream of tartar helps egg whites reach their full volume, and it stabilizes them, resulting in fluffier pancakes!

 1. Combine flour, sugar, baking powder, and salt.